Priya-Saragadam/ProjectShodak_MotionControl/README.md

 2. What is the motivation?
 Hygiene is a practice that helps us stay peaceful, clean and healthy.
 During the pandemic, in India, most of the people traveled back to their home towns and stayed with their family.
 Classes/tutions and IT jobs made people stick to their chairs with electronic gadgets in hand.
 This was also the time when people could not let domestic workers to help them maintain hygiene at their current place of stay as well as their nuclear place of stay.

-  The problem is easier way to clean and hygiene maintenance at home.
+  The problem is easier way to clean and maintain hygiene at home.
 So, we have come up with an automated vacuum cleaner, Shodak.

   ![3](https://user-images.githubusercontent.com/87947722/168611539-92190307-38a4-4062-92cc-4f48df36a007.png)
   ![new_pic](https://user-images.githubusercontent.com/87947722/168611836-09bdf79d-e609-4c3b-8aef-7bd22c18fd03.PNG)